Proof-of-Learning is Currently More Broken Than You Think: On Understanding Cheap Spoofing

-This definition formalizes stochastic spoofing attacks $F$ as those whose expected cost is some fraction of the expected cost of honest training; the expectations are taken using some arbitrary probability measures for generality (\ie some measure representing honest training).
+This definition formalizes stochastic spoofing attacks $F$ as those whose expected cost is some fraction of the expected cost of honest training.
+The expectations are taken using some arbitrary probability measures for generality (\ie some measure representing honest training).

-With the spoofing attacks $F$ formally defined, the main challenge in directly proving the (non-)existence of such spoofs is knowing whether or not access to a particular local minimum (\ie a trained model's weights) in a non-convex loss surface would enable stochastic spoofing.
-Without an answer for this, we cannot say if spoofing attacks exist once the weights have been stolen.
+{Having formally defined} spoofing attacks $F$, the main challenge in directly proving the (non-)existence of such spoofs is to identify whether access to a particular local minimum (\ie a trained model's weights) in a non-convex loss surface would enable stochastic spoofing.
+Without an answer to this question, we cannot say if spoofing attacks exist once the weights have been stolen.
 Note that for convex optimization, where a {\em unique} global minimum exists, the adversary is guaranteed to reach the same minimum as the victim if the victim model is trained to convergence.
-However, this is usually not true under the setting of DNN training when the adversary only has access to the final state of a model (trained by an honest prover) but has no information about the rest of the proof: the loss landscape is often highly non-convex, and has many local minima that can be attained through valid paths~\cite{Choromaska2015TheLS}.
+However, this is usually not true under the setting of DNN training when the adversary only has access to the final state of a model (trained by an honest prover) but has no information about the rest of the proof: the loss landscape is often highly non-convex and has many local minima that can be attained through numerous valid paths~\cite{Choromaska2015TheLS}.

 However, instead of directly proving (non-)existence, we explore which properties $c$-cheap algorithms (for finding stochastic spoofs) must satisfy.
 This is a first step towards understanding when stochastic spoofing is possible and how one might introduce measures to prevent them.